10 Day Kangaroo Island Itinerary: Wildlife, Coastal Walks & National Parks

 The Kingscote Silos were painted in January 2022 by artists Cam Scale and Andrew Davis, transforming them into a striking public artwork.
 One side features a towering kangaroo—at 22 metres high, believed to be the largest painted kangaroo in the world.
 On the opposite side, an equally impressive black cockatoo completes the mural, both animals set within a sweeping landscape that celebrates the natural beauty of Kangaroo Island.

-Kangaroo Island Travel Tips
+10 Day Kangaroo Island Itinerary Travel Tips

-More from South Australia: Flinders Ranges
+ore from South Australia: Flinders Ranges

 More from South Australia: Adelaide and the Hills